F4b1-/YMFC-AL-Flight-Controller-improved/README.md

-_Please note: You are solely responsible for your own safety._
+_Please note: You are solely responsible for your own safety.
+Code has not been tested extensively._